Tahoe South Blog

 And who can forget the best part: the turkey legs!!

-Mark your calendar for next year: the Valhalla Renaissance Faire usually occurs the first two weekends of June every year.
+Mark your calendars - the 2015 Valhalla Renaissance Faire will be held May 30 and 31, and June 6 and 7.
 It's a perfect time to visit Tahoe South with your family: you can camp nearby in the Camp Richardson or Fallen Leaf Lake camp grounds, visit the beach, bike and play, and go to the Renaissance Fair all on the same weekend!